 All articles are available on the internet to all users immediately upon publication.
-Non-commercial and commercial use and distribution in any medium are permitted, provided the author and the journal are properly credited.
+Non-commercial and commercial use and distribution in any medium is permitted, provided the author and the journal are properly credited.

 Authors who discover errors in articles they have published should have the corresponding author contact the journal’s editorial office with a detailed description of the correction that is needed.
 Corrigenda (corrections of author’s errors) and errata (corrections of publisher’s errors) will be published at no charge to the authors.
 Requests for corrections that affect the interpretation or conclusions of a published article will be reviewed by the editors.

-All UMT journals are digitally archived on PN Preservation Networks (CLOCKS) on regular basis.
+All UMT journals are digitally archived on internet archive and PN Preservation Networks (CLOCKSS) on regular basis.
 The journal has further ensured that the metadata of all of its open access journals is compatible to all the well-known repository services and their digital crawlers may regularly collect it for record and preservation.
 Besides, the journal also assigns Digital Object Identifiers (DOI) to all its issues and the contents to facilitate reaching their permanent links on the internet.

 Moreover, the journal management system automatically self-archives the data on UMT servers regularly.

-The editors and the publication handling/managing staff keep all information about a submitted manuscript confidential and share it only with those involved in the evaluation, review, and publication processes as per the journal’s publication policy.
-The journal is operating through an automated journal management system to ensure a transparent double-blind peer review process as well as the confidentiality of the information.
+The editors and the publication handling/managing staff keeps all information about a submitted manuscript confidential and shares it only with those involved in the evaluation, review, and publication processes as per the journal’s publication policy.
+The journal is operating through an automated journal management system to ensure transparent double-blind peer review process as well as confidentiality of the information.
 The Editors should consider adding a confidentiality notice to all correspondence, including reviewer forms, to serve as a reminder to authors, editors, and reviewers.

 A Declaration of Conflicting Interests policy refers to a formal policy a journal may have to require a conflict of interest statement or conflict of interest disclosure from a submitting or publishing author.